DIY Christmas Lanterns: How to Decorate Lanterns for the Holidays

 Put it all together - Attach your swag first, angling it slightly to one side of the lantern's front.
 Most lanterns have a finial or dome on top that's perfect for securing the swag with wire.
 Once that's stable, attach your bow right where the swag meets the top of the lantern.

-I keep my favorite lantern right on my painted fireplace hearth, where it adds such a cozy glow to our living room during the holiday season.
-But I’ve tried these in several spots over the years – they work beautifully on a covered porch (just keep it out of direct weather), tucked next to the Christmas tree, or on a deep mantel if you have one.
+I keep my favorite lantern right on my painted fireplace hearth with a fabulous Christmas garland, where it adds such a cozy glow to our living room during the holiday season.
+But I've tried these in several spots over the years - they work beautifully on a covered porch (just keep it out of direct weather), tucked next to the Christmas tree, or on a deep mantel if you have one.

 If you're using it outdoors, like near your front door near your decorated vintage sled, just remember to check those battery-operated lights regularly.
 Mine usually last about 2-3 weeks with the timer running.